apache/incubator-kie-kogito-operator/README.md

 $ kogito install jobs-service -p my-project
 ```

-There's some options to customize the Jobs Service deployment with CLI.
+There are some options to customize the Jobs Service deployment with CLI.
 Run `kogito install jobs-service --help` to understand and set them according to your requirements.

 #### Installing the Kogito Jobs Service with the Operator Catalog (OLM)